-Since Robin Williams died this past Monday, many fans have struggled to understand.
+Since Robin Williams died this past Monday, many fans struggle to understand.
 The internet have overflowed with theories and speculation: he was drinking again, on drugs again, having money problems, on and on.
 A statement issued today by Williams’ widow, Susan Schneider, offers some deeper insight:

 “Robin spent so much of his life helping others.
 Whether he was entertaining millions on stage, film or television, our troops on the frontlines, or comforting a sick child — Robin wanted us to laugh and to feel less afraid.